 PDF download Download Article

 From "leatherneck" to "jarhead," there are a lot of wild nicknames for Marines!
-We've compiled a comprehensive list of Marine nicknames in this article—plus, the origins and etymology of some of the most popular Marine nicknames.
+We spoke to Zachary Green, an entrepreneurship coach and U.S. Marine Corps veteran, to help us compile a comprehensive list of Marine nicknames—plus, the origins and etymology of some of the most popular Marine nicknames.
 We'll also dive into some other interesting military nicknames and terms of endearment.
 Keep reading for all the info!

 Most Common Nicknames for the Marines